hfuss/e2e-encryption-openshift/ARTICLE.md

     targetPort: http
 ```

-Even better, we can then secure our web service with edged
+We can also externally secure our web service with edged-terminated TLS and
-terminated TLS and the ensure our users are always redirected
-to the HTTPS port of the load-balancer:
+ensure our users are always redirected to the HTTPS port of the router:

 ```
   tls: